 - Laguna agate: The most highly praised banded agate in the world, sourced from the remote mountains in Chihuahua, Mexico

 This natural stone is marked by hypnotic white bands or layers formed by different types of quartz and other mineral deposits such as manganese, iron, or chromium.
 Some agate geodes also feature the "druzy effect," which occurs when a sparkly group of tiny crystals forms on colorful stones.
-These agate specimens are often used to create polished tumbled stones and beautifully faceted cabochons, which are later embedded in gold or sterling silver to create unique jewelry pieces.
+These agate specimens are often used to create polished tumbled stones and beautifully faceted cabochons, which are later embedded in gold or sterling silver to create unique Red Agate rings and other jewelry pieces.

 The most important red agate extraction locations include Australia, Brazil, Germany, India, Mexico, Russia, South Africa, and the United States (Idaho, Montana, Oregon, and Washington).